 Holiday Tours offered in December.
 Tour one of Windsor’s most elegant mansions all decked out in its holiday finest.
 An unforgettable experience for all.

-The City of Windsor invites you to tour historic Willistead Manor, along with the new Coach House Historical Exhibition on Wednesdays and Sundays in July.
-Tours will be offered free of charge this summer only in celebration of the new exhibition and the 206th Birthday of Hiram Walker.
+The City of Windsor invites you to tour historic Willistead Manor along with the new Coach House Historical Exhibition on select Tuesdays and Sundays in July.

-Public Summer Tours of Willistead Manor and the Coach House Historical Exhibition are being offered:
+Remaining public summer tours of Willistead Manor and the Coach House Historical Exhibition are being offered as follows:

 You May Also Like